 VaR is a widely adopted risk methodology used in many asset classes, by various central counterparties and other financial institutions.
 There are many different mathematical approaches for calculating VaR.
 In general, VaR is a portfolio-based calculation which looks to estimate the potential level of loss of the portfolio based on a set of simulations applied.

 VaR is a cohesive portfolio-based methodology which seeks to reflect the potential total profit and loss of all positions within a portfolio.
 In comparison, the SPAN* methodology looks at combinations of positions and the potential loss of each combination individually before these are aggregated.
 This is less efficient, particularly for portfolios with many spread positions.

-LME Clear plans to adopt VaR margining and replace the current SPAN methodology in 2019, subject to regulatory approval.
+LME Clear plans to adopt VaR margining and replace the current methodology by the end of 2020.
 We recognise that this is a high impact, large scale project and we will be engaging with the industry, LME Clear members, Independent Service Providers (ISVs) and clients through dedicated forums, working groups and via regular ongoing updates on our website.

 Introducing VaR will affect all LME Clear members and clients.
 We will discuss this with members, clients and their ISVs to understand the changes required to systems, reports and market practice and to assist those who may be unfamiliar with VaR.